Python-GIS-book/site/source/part1/chapter-02/md/02-text-and-numbers.md

 sentences
 ```

 Nice!
 By simply breaking down the sentence into smaller character string segments we were able to use the `+` operator to create two sentences containing several numerical values combined in various ways.
-Well done!
+It is important to pay attention to spaces and characters such as parentheses, if you have them in your string, but otherwise string concatenation is an easy way to build more complex strings from smaller pieces.